 Ason Chowk (Asan Tol) is located just south of Thahiti Chowk.
-It's an excellent place to pass thourgh if walking to Kathmandu Durbar square on a heritage walk as it's later linked to Indra Chowk through its six roads.
+It's an excellent place to pass through if walking to Kathmandu Durbar square on a heritage walk as it's later linked to Indra Chowk through its six roads.

-Ason Chowk is primarily an old, but still active, market square surrounded by temples and shrines.
+Ason Chowk is primarily an old, but still very active, market square surrounded by temples and shrines.
 The most popular temple here is the 3-storey Annapurna temple.

 Life begins very early in Ason with many tea sellers already at work by 3am.
 The markets equally open by dawn selling fresh vegtable produce coming in from the Kathmandu Valley.

 Did you know?

 Tradition dictates that a portion of all the rice sold in Ason Chowk must first be offered to the Goddess Annapurna.

 While Saturday mornings are great for most heritage walks in Kahtmandu, it's a day off for many vendors.
 So Ason on a Saturday morning will not have the same vibe as it does during the rest of the week.

 Ason can get very crowed by late morning and most certainly by late afternoon.
 If you plan to do a heritage walk through Ason try to do it as early as possible to make the most of it.

 Nobody knows the true history of Ason Chowk.
 At the turn of the 20th century it was noted as being a small market square.
 It's rise in popularity came during the Malla era when the Annapurna temple was constucted.